There is Immense Life Value in Truly Understanding Who We Are

 Research in the field of positive psychology shows us that money can only buy us short-lived happiness through possessions and holiday experiences.
 Don’t get me wrong; money is still important.
 But with money, we acquire it, store it, and then spend it on ourselves or others.
 We acquire wealth not only because of our current needs, but also to have the ability to use it when we need to or want to down the road for reasons that we currently don’t know.
 We try to build our bank accounts for future use.

-Your personal character strengths are a psychological currency that gets deposited into your psychological bank account to be used for the purpose of living healthily, happily and successfully.
+Our personal character strengths are a psychological currency that gets deposited into our psychological bank account to be used for the purpose of living healthily, happily and successfully.

-Your top 5 character strengths are your strongest parts of your personality, come most naturally to you, and you can “buy” the most life enrichment with them by deliberately using them to make a deposit in your psychological bank account.
+Our top 5 character strengths are our strongest parts of our personality, come most naturally to us, and we can “buy” the most life enrichment with them by deliberately using them to make a deposit in our psychological bank account.

 Knowing How to Spend Your Currency

-- – Happiness; Using your top 5 character strengths in a way you never have before has been shown to increase wellbeing and decrease depression.
+- – Happiness; Using our top 5 character strengths in a way we never have before has been shown to increase wellbeing and decrease depression.

-- – Positive Relationships; Studies have found that women score highest on the different strengths to men, however, there are still similarities that they share.
-Recognition and appreciation of your partner’s character strengths assists in developing a better relationship and more commitment to your partner.
-The same philosophy can also be applied to any other type of relationship in your life.
+- – Positive Relationships; Studies have found that women score highest on different strengths to men, however, there are still similarities that they share.
+Recognition and appreciation of our partner’s character strengths assists in developing a better relationship and more commitment to our partners.
+The same philosophy can also be applied to any other type of relationship in our lives.

 Regardless of what your top 5 character strengths are, the benefits towards life satisfaction are in the character use.